Schema Registry API Reference

 Subjects

-The subjects resource provides a list of all registered subjects in your Schema Registry.
+The subjects resource provides a list of all registered subjects across all contexts in your Schema Registry.
 A subject refers to the name under which the schema is registered.
-If you are using Schema Registry for Kafka, then a subject refers to either a “<topic>-key” or “<topic>-value” depending on whether you are registering the key schema for that topic or the value schema.
+If you are using Schema Registry for Kafka, then a subject refers to either a “<topic>-value” or “<topic>-key” depending on whether you are registering the value schema for that topic or the key schema.
+To learn more about subject name strategies, see How the naming strategies work.

 Tip